DimitriChinaqui/DevOps/readme.md

 ## Cost Estimation

-The estimated cost for the deployed infrastructure is approximately $200/month, depending on usage and Azure pricing.
-Refer to the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for a detailed cost breakdown.
+The estimated cost for the deployed infrastructure is approximately $273/month.

 ## Cleanup